Engadin: Lower Engadine

 With Brail the Lower Engadine (Engiadina Bassa; Unterengadin) begins.
 Here the villages are no longer located on the valley floor, with the exception of Zernez, but higher up on sunny terraces formed during glacial periods.

 In contrast to the elevated plain of the Upper Engadine, where the upper reaches of the En flow gently down the valley, the geological background of the Lower Engadine forms a very different landscape.
 The right flank of the valley, the Lower Engadine Dolomites, is highly jagged, densely forested and steep.
 Glaciers and rivers have marked the left side of the valley in many different ways, where the geological structure has allowed for the formation of a fairly broad valley floor and softly rising, rounded landscape features with high-lying terraces, which is where most of the villages - with the notable exception of the main town Scuol - are located.

 To the north, another train route connects the Lower Engadine with Klosters (and Davos) in the Prätigau via the recently built Vereina Tunnel.
-And further via Landquart to Chur or Zurich.
+And further via Landquart to Chur or Zürich.
 The capital of the Lower Engadine is the ski and spa resort Scuol at around 1200 m.
 At the very end of the Engadine, a curvaceous mountain road through the deep gorge-like Val da Tschera, not build before 1912, connects to the remote, very secluded and duty-free ski resort Samnaun, which shares a huge ski area with Austrian Ischgl.

 Samnaun, as well as all larger and even most smaller villages in the main valley or its side valleys, is connected by regular PostBus Switzerland services with RhB stations either in Scuol or any other stop further up the main valley.
 Regular bus services connects Scuol also via Martina and the Austrian Pfunds with the Landeck-Zams in the Tyrolian Upper Inn Valley ((Tiroler) Oberinntal).
-Here you meet the main railway line between Zurich – Innsbruck – Salzburg – Vienna.
+Here you meet the main railway line between Zürich – Innsbruck – Salzburg – Vienna.
 PostBus Switzerland also connects the main valley from Zernez with the Val Müstair or even further to the South-Tyrolian Mals, and by an Italian bus service back to the Lower Engadine via Martina, or vice versa.